Last Reviewed: August 25, 2020

 CHANGES TO THIS PRIVACY NOTICE

 Carrington may modify or update this Policy from time to time.
 We encourage you to revisit this page often to remain fully informed of our Policy or you can contact us at any time to obtain the latest copy of this Policy.
-Where changes to this Privacy will have a fundamental impact on the nature of how we collect, use, or share your data, Carrington will give advance notice of such changes.

 QUESTIONS ABOUT THIS POLICY